National Association of Schools of Music

 The National Association of Schools of Music (NASM) is an association of post-secondary music schools in the United States and the principal U.S. accreditor for higher education in music.
-It was founded on October 20, 1924, and is based in Reston, Virginia.
-Accreditation commenced in 1939.
+It was founded on October 20, 1924, and it began accrediting schools in 1939.
+It is based in Reston, Virginia.

 Accreditation

 NASM is recognized by the Council for Higher Education Accreditation as a programmatic accreditation organization for institutions offering degree and non-degree educational programs in music and music-related disciplines.
 It currently has approximately 625 accredited institutional members, including specialty schools of music, conservatories, and universities offering music programs.

 History

-Leaders from six music schools met on June 10, 1924, to organize the inaugural convention of the "National Association of Schools of Music and Allied Arts" to be held on October 20, 1924, in Pittsburgh.
-The founding leaders were:
+On June 10, 1924, leaders from six music schools met to organize the inaugural convention of the "National Association of Schools of Music and Allied Arts", which was held on October 20, 1924 in Pittsburgh.
+The six founding schools were: